Maria Konnikova

 ABOUT

-Maria is currently working on an assortment of non-fiction and fiction projects.
-Her first book, Mastermind: How to Think Like Sherlock Holmes, was a New York Times bestseller and has been translated into 14 languages.
-Maria writes the “Literally Psyched” column for Scientific American, where she explores the intersection of literature and psychology, and formerly wrote the popular psychology blog “Artful Choice” for Big Think.
-Her writing has appeared in The Atlantic, The New York Times, Slate, The New Republic, The Paris Review, The Wall Street Journal, The Boston Globe, The Observer, Scientific American MIND, and Scientific American, among other publications.
+Maria’s writing has appeared in The New Yorker, The Atlantic, The New York Times, Slate, California Sunday, Pacific Standard, The New Republic, The Paris Review, The Wall Street Journal, Salon, The Boston Globe, The Observer, Scientific American MIND, WIRED, and Scientific American, among numerous other publications.
+Her writing has also been included in the Best American Science and Nature Writing 2017 anthology and has won numerous awards, including the 2019 Excellence in Science Journalism Award from the Society of Personality and Social Psychology.
+Maria formerly wrote the “Literally Psyched” column for Scientific American and the popular psychology blog “Artful Choice” for Big Think.
 She graduated magna cum laude from Harvard University, where she studied psychology, creative writing, and government, and received her Ph.D. in Psychology from Columbia University.
-Before returning to school, she worked as a producer for the Charlie Rose show on PBS.
+She previously worked as a producer for the Charlie Rose show on PBS.
 She still, on occasion, writes in Russian.
 She no longer writes plays.

 Tea Cup Illustration